 Once you’ve done this, spackle over the patch, sand it down and paint as needed.

 If the hole is larger than 5 inches in diameter, you’ll need to cut out the damage and screw in a few pieces of scrap lumber to support your replacement patch.

 Once you’ve done that, secure a section of drywall that fits within your cutout, cover the seams with self-adhesive mesh and apply drywall joint compound.
 Then, sand down the join compound and repaint as needed.

 Repairing drywall may seem like an easy DIY project, and sometimes – especially for tiny nail holes – it can be!
 But if you’re dealing with a repair that’s a little beyond your reach, call a drywall repair professional for help.

 An incorrectly repaired hole or improperly installed patch can end up crumbling on its own or damaging the surrounding drywall, making the damage even worse.

 From Round Top to Mason, and everywhere in between, we offer expert drywall and sheetrock repair services in Austin and the surrounding areas.
-If you need help with your repair project, give us a call at (512) 975-3040 or request a free estimate in just a few clicks.
+If you need help with your repair project, give us a call at (512) 975-3040 or request an estimate in just a few clicks.